0

 The building was purchased on January 17, 2013 by CLA OH LLC (an affiliate of Claremont Group, a New York City-based real estate development firm) from CapCar Realty 1.1 LLC, for $1.45 million.
 In November 2013, Claremont Group CEO Perry Chopra disclosed his intentions to convert the office building into 40 to 50 condos, with ground-floor retail.
 However, in April 2015, a real estate broker announced that the building was again for sale, after Claremont Group decided not to execute the condominium project.

-Text imported from Wikipedia article "Ingalls Building" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Ingalls Building" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants